 Refugee Health Initiative

 Thank you for your interest in the Refugee Health Initiative (RHI).
-RHI was founded in 2009 by a small group of UNC medical students who were interested in serving the refugee population in the Research Triangle area.
+Founded in 2009 by a small group of UNC medical students and expanded by 2010-2011 Albert Schweitzer Fellow Dan White, RHI serves the health and wellness needs of the refugee population in the Research Triangle area.
 Upon resettlement to the United States, refugees may face financial, linguistic and cultural barriers to accessing quality healthcare.
 In order to address some of these difficulties, we have partnered with a local refugee resettlement agency (Church World Service, in Durham) and provide a variety of services to recently resettled refugees in the area.
 In addition to direct service, we also strive to be advocates for the refugee community and to educate students and health professionals about the needs of this population.

 - Home Visit Program: The home visit program is our largest and most involved program.
 This program partners health professional students (medical, public health, social work, etc.) with families shortly after arrival.
 Volunteers complete a series of home visits to discuss a variety of healthcare-related topics with our partner families.
 In addition to these home visits, volunteers also assist the family in identifying and developing a relationship with a medical home and, in many cases, will accompany the family to several of their initial medical and health-related appointments.